-What Can a Handyman Do in Bozeman, Montana?
+What Can a Handyman Do Without a License in Bozeman, Montana?

 In Montana, there is no single statewide “general contractor license” for typical handyman/general construction work, but most contractors must register at the state level as a Construction Contractor and carry workers’ compensation coverage (or a valid exemption if you have no employees).
 Handymen can generally perform non-trade work (repairs, painting, carpentry) without a state trade license, but electrical, plumbing, and certain mechanical/HVAC work require separate state trade licenses and permits.
 In Bozeman (Gallatin County), you should expect city-level contractor registration and building permits for many projects even when no state trade license is needed.